pingcap/docs-cn/tidb-in-kubernetes/local-dind-tutorial.md

+---
+title: Deploy TiDB in Kubernetes on Your Laptop
+summary: Learn how to deploy TiDB in Kubernetes on Your Laptop.
+category: how-to
+---

 # Deploy TiDB in Kubernetes on Your Laptop

 This document describes how to deploy a TiDB cluster in Kubernetes on your laptop (Linux or macOS) for development or testing.